Dehydration in Seniors: An Often-Overlooked Health Risk

 Early dehydration symptoms in older adults often go unrecognized because many of the signs of mild dehydration could easily be caused by other health conditions or medication side effects.

-But it’s far easier to correct mild dehydration than deal with the complications of serious dehydration symptoms.
+But it’s far easier to correct mild dehydration than deal with the complications of severe dehydration symptoms.

 Being familiar with the signs helps you take action sooner rather than later.